mapleandpine/nicmarson-website/app/_posts/blog/2014-08-26-build-your-website.md

 ---
-layout: 02-post
+layout: 04-post
 title: Building your own website
 tagline: Treat yourself like a client
-date:   2014-02-20 14:55:06
+date: 2014-08-26 14:55:06
+image: build-your-website.jpg
+thumb: build-your-website-thumb.jpg
 categories:
 - blog
 ---

 Design, particularly web design, is about communication.
 When you design a website for a client you have a clear idea of their message.
 However, when you build something for yourself, the product itself is the message.
 Every detail communicates who you are as a designer.
-And if you have a hard time talking about yourself, then you'll have a harder time building something for yourself.
+And if you have a hard time talking about yourself, then you'll have a harder time building something for yourself

 <!--more-->